 Fair value measurement as of the reporting date

-Equity instruments measured at fair value through other comprehensive income
+Equity instruments measured at fair value

+through other comprehensive income

 Millions of yen

-Balance at the beginning of the year 105

-Net gain or loss

-Other comprehensive income (Note) 85
+190

+190

+95

+93

-Purchase -
+-

-Sale -
+-

-Other -
+Other

-Ending balance 190
+Ending balance

 Gains and losses included in other comprehensive income relate to equity instruments measured at fair value through other comprehensive income as of the reporting date.
 These gains and losses are included in the "financial assets measured at fair value through other comprehensive income" in the statement of consolidated comprehensive income.